 In welcoming the conference attendees to Edinburgh during the opening reception at City Chambers, the Right Honourable Lord Provost of Edinburgh noted that Scotland is making strides in creating an environment where more women and girls can start up in business and thrive

 Carolyn Currie, Chief Executive, Women’s Enterprise Scotland explained that “As a catalyst for economic growth and inclusion, WES works to create an environment where women can start up in business and thrive.
 The simple fact is that more women-owned businesses in Scotland means more money for the economy.
 Research shows that women-owned businesses already contribute a staggering GBP 8.8 bn into the economy every year and have created over 230,000 jobs in local communities across Scotland.”

 Women’s equality and empowerment is one of the United Nations’ 17 SDGs and is central to all aspects of inclusive and sustainable development.
 The G20, leaders of the most powerful 20 countries in the world, made this commitment at their summit in Osaka in June 2019: “Gender equality and women’s empowerment are essential for achieving sustainable and inclusive economic growth.
 We reconfirm their importance in all aspects of our policies and as a cross-cutting issue at upcoming Summits.”
 However, according to the SDG Index research, no country is currently on track to achieve all SDG’s by 2030.

-WEI has released the following post conference statement where participants recognized that:
+WEI has released the following post conference statement:

 Female entrepreneurship represents a vast, but under-valued source of innovation, job creation and economic growth globally.